fastforwardlabs/ff14_blog/_posts/2020-04-28-Intro-to-QA.md

 ---
 toc: true
 layout: post
+comment: true
-description: A gentle introuction to building a QA system
+description: A gentle introuction to QA systems, our new applied research project
 categories: [methods, background, intro]
-title: NLP for Automated Question Answering
+title: Intro to Automated Question Answering
 ---

 Welcome to the first edition of the Cloudera Fast Forward blog on Natural